Anti-IL25 Antibody (Rabbit Polyclonal antibody) General Information

 Produced in rabbits immunized with purified, recombinant Mouse IL-25 / IL-17E (rM IL-25; Catalog#50138-M07H; NP_542767.1; Val17 1-Ala 169).
 Total IgG was purified by Protein A affinity chromatography.

 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
-Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
+Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.

 Interleukin-25 (IL-25) is a cytokine that shares sequence similarity with interleukin 17.
 This cytokine can induce NF-kappaB activation, and stimulate the production of interleukin 8.
 Both this cytokine and interleukin 17B are ligands for the cytokine receptor IL17BR.
 IL-25 is a member of the IL-17 family of cytokines.
 However, unlike the other members of this family, IL-25 promotes T helper (Th) 2 responses.
 IL-25 also regulates the development of autoimmune inflammation mediated by IL-17–producing T cells.
 IL-25 and IL-17, being members of the same cytokine family, play opposing roles in the pathogenesis of organ-specific autoimmunity.
 IL-25 promotes cell expansion and Th2 cytokine production when Th2 central memory cells are stimulated with thymic stromal lymphopoietin (TSLP)–activated dendritic cells (DCs), homeostatic cytokines, or T cell receptor for antigen triggering.
 Elevated expression of IL-25 and IL-25R transcripts was observed in asthmatic lung tissues and atopic dermatitis skin lesions, linking their possible roles with exacerbated allergic disorders.
 A plausible explanation that IL-25 produced by innate effector eosinophils and basophils may augment the allergic inflammation by enhancing the maintenance and functions of adaptive Th2 memory cells had been provided.